Fietel/ecgan/docs/references.rst

     #.
 BeatGAN: Paper: `BeatGAN: Anomalous Rhythm Detection using Adversarially Generated Time Series, Zhou et al. 2019 <https://www.ijcai.org/proceedings/2019/0616.pdf>`_, Repository: `BeatGAN Github <https://github.com/Vniex/BeatGAN>`_

-    #.
-VaeGAN: BeatGAN as well as "Survival-oriented embeddings with application to CT scans of colorectal carcinoma patients with liver metastases" by Tobias Weber, 2021.

 The modules have received significant improvements, often inspired by more recent developments.
 This especially includes: